SAMtoBAM/PAQman/README.md

    <b>absent</b>: >5kb from the end or no repeats identified in contig <br/>
 Can find these classifications (and coordinates/distance from edge etc) for each contig end in the tsv file with explanatory header: 'telomerality/telomeres.classification.tsv' <br/>

-Note: For the option -r (--repeat); although some repeats are not exact this can still work as the detection scheme allows for inexact repeats.
+Note: For the option -r (--telomererepeat); although some repeats are not exact this can still work as the detection scheme allows for inexact repeats.
 For example 'GGTGTG' works very well for <i>S. cerevisiae</i>, which usually is represented as T(G)*1-3.

 ***